TimoGuy/BTZC_game_engine/README.md

             - [ ] (Optional) a script to execute before every render tick.
             - [ ] (Optional) a physics object. (@NOTE: Compound colliders will be supported)
             - [ ] (Optional) a script to execute before every physics tick.
+        - [ ] If both physics and render object are selected, sync the transform of the render object to the physics object.
+            - Perhaps have the render object keep a pointer to the physics object so that it's available during the pre-render script execution?
     - [ ] Add physics component to gameobjects.

 1. Orbit camera for player character.